costajob/fibonacci-ex/README.md

 Instead it relies on multiprocessing and memoization by using the Agent and Task abstractions in the Elixir base library.

 ## Cache VS Uncache
-The experiment prove that computation without cache will struggle when reaching the number of 30 (MacBook Pro i7 2.2Ghz 8GB).
+Computation without cache starts struggling when reaching numbers near 30 (MacBook Pro i7 2.2Ghz 8GB).
 Memoized version is a blaze, but trades speed for memory consumption.

 ## API